Oct. 2, 2024

 Alex Goldman: Thank you.

 Jeff Umbro: So, creatively speaking, outside of the financial dollars and cents part, what are some of your goals?
-You just touched on a couple of them, like, you know, spreading your wings a little bit in terms of like what's a viable question, but like, I don't know, what, what do you hope to achieve in the next year creatively?
+You just touched on a couple of them, you know, spreading your wings a little bit in terms of, what's a viable question, but I don't know, what, what do you hope to achieve in the next year creatively?

 Alex Goldman: I really want to be able to pay other producers to make stories.
 Like, I really, I find making stories and reporting very fun.
-But another thing I find equally fun, if not more fun, is listening to other people's stories because A, I don't have to do the reporting, so that's a really painful part that's no longer a problem for me, and B, like, I just, I just find other people's perspectives very fascinating and like they're gonna, they're gonna go for problems that I'd never considered and have solutions I'd never considered.
+But another thing I find equally fun, if not more fun, is listening to other people's stories because A, I don't have to do the reporting, so that's a really painful part that's no longer a problem for me, and B I just find other people's perspectives very fascinating and they're gonna go for problems that I'd never considered and have solutions I'd never considered.
 I love that stuff.

 So the more I can bring other people in to solve problems and, and make the show, the better.
-And the more that the producers can, can do that.
-Part of the reason that it's like, you know, the Alex Goldman show with like a little Alex Goldman caricature on the, on the cover art is because like, I know that that I, that I have an audience that is built in, but I have to hear myself every day.
+And the more that the producers can do that.
+Part of the reason that it's, you know, the Alex Goldman show with a little Alex Goldman caricature on the cover art is because I know that I have an audience that is built in, but I have to hear myself every day.
 I'm tired of that.
 I'd love to hear other people.

 Jeff Umbro: One day I'm going to pitch myself as that person.
 I'd love to produce an episode.

-Alex Goldman: Anytime you have like a problem that feels interesting to you, that you feel like is solvable and might have some kind of interesting arc, I'm there.
+Alex Goldman: Anytime you have a problem that feels interesting to you, that you feel is solvable and might have some kind of interesting arc, I'm there.

 Jeff Umbro: I'm going to think hard and hard about that because I have some good ones.